Automated Clearing House (ACH)

-Ensures that certifying or authorizing agencies may provide for the expedited payment of replacement checks and that such agencies may be reimbursed out of the CFIF by a transfer of funds to the appropriated account, trust fund, or other account.
+Ensures that certifying or authorizing federal entities may provide for the expedited payment of replacement checks and that such federal entities may be reimbursed out of the CFIF by a transfer of funds to the appropriated account, trust fund, or other account.

 Enables the U.S. Treasury to comply with two decisions of the Comptroller General, B-24266 (August 31, 1993) and B-243536 (September 7, 1993), which concluded that the Check Forgery Insurance Fund Act (31 U.S.C.
 3343) requires the U.S. Treasury to certify checks issued to replace checks paid over forged endorsements and to charge the CFIF.